-God gave the prophet Jeremiah words of warning to share with the late King Josiah’s sons, the final kings of Judah before its fall, and to all of their subjects.
-He warned them for the last time to turn away from gross injustice and the worship of false gods and idols, and to return to a worship of the Lord, who had put them in the good land.
+God gave the prophet Jeremiah words of warning to share with King Josiah’s sons, the final kings of Judah before its fall, and to all of their subjects in the land.
+He warned them for the last time to turn away from gross injustice and the worship of false gods and idols, and to return to a worship of the Lord, the One who had put them into the good land.

-But like the Apostle Paul centuries later, Jeremiah found out that when the Lord gives us a task to do, it will not always be easy to do or well-received.
-In fact, Jeremiah suffered quite a bit for it at the hands of the kings, priests, and his fellow Judeans.
+But like the Apostle Paul centuries later, Jeremiah found that when the Lord gives us a task to do, it will not always be easy or well-received.
+In fact, Jeremiah suffered quite a bit for his efforts at the hands of the kings, priests, and his fellow Judeans.
 This is also a foreshadowing of what Jesus Christ Himself would go through at the hands of the High Priests under King Herod and Pontius Pilate.

-Jeremiah delivered the message he was given, and the response was not kind.
+Jeremiah faithfully delivered the message he was given, and the response was not a pleasant one.

-Like Jesus weeping over Jerusalem centuries later because of the coming wrath of Titus of Rome, Jeremiah wept for what he knew his people would suffer under King Nebuchadnezzar of Babylon.
-His was the final attempt to overcome the people’s unwillingness to heed God’s warnings.
-Despite Jeremiah’s caring heart, he was personally punished as retribution for delivering the Lord’s message, which Judah believed to be false.
-It was not.
+Like Jesus weeping over Jerusalem centuries later because of the coming wrath of Titus of Rome, Jeremiah wept, not for himself, but for what he knew his people would suffer under King Nebuchadnezzar of Babylon.
+His was God’s final attempt to overcome the peoples’ unwillingness to heed divine warnings.
+Despite Jeremiah’s deeply caring heart, he was punished as retribution for delivering the Lord’s message, which Judah believed to be a false one.
+Unfortunately for them, it was not.

 Surrounded by discouragement and hardship, Jeremiah was tempted to give up his mission of delivering the Lord’s warnings.
-He thought about no longer talking to them about God.
+He considered no longer talking to the people about God or delivering His word to them.
+But he found he could not restrain himself from doing so.

 9 Then I said, “I will not make mention of Him,